Land in Singapore is held under three main types of tenures: freehold, 999-year leasehold and 99-year leasehold.

 But if you’re content to simply own the home for your lifetime (hey, your kids can fend for themselves), or you’re buying it purely for investment purposes, then it’s seriously worth considering.

 We’ve discussed the issue of freehold vs. leasehold properties previously, so be sure to check it out here for a more in-depth comparison.

-What’s your take on 99-year properties – smart investment or money pit?
-We’d love to hear your thoughts, so sound off in the comments below!
+What’s your take on 99-year properties — smart investment or money pit?
+Let us know in the comments below.

 If you found this article helpful, 99.co recommends The savvy case for buying a 99-year leasehold condo and Freehold vs leasehold condos – Which is the best choice?

 What does it mean to buy a leasehold property?

 It means that you’ll only have the ownership rights of the property for a number of years.
 For instance, if you’re buying a new launch condo with a 99-year lease, you’ll have the ownership rights for 99 years.

 What are the disadvantages of buying a leasehold property?